 I’m not sure what new things await me, but I do have a list of things I’d like to try doing myself in 5 years.
 Sewing clothes could be fun.
 Crocheting toys and scarves would be neat.
 Pottery has always seemed like a cool hobby.
 Stargazing could be my next big thing.

 I love my daughter fiercely, and I love our little family.
 Sometimes I wish we could stay this size forever and just stay snug as bugs.

 But lately my daughter has been asking for a little brother or little sister to play with.
 And sometimes my husband points out that it would be nice to have a baby to cuddle again.

-I’ve never felt any pressure from my family to have another baby, but it might be in the cards in the next five years.
+I’ve never felt any pressure from my family to have another baby, but it might be in the cards in the next 5 years.
 To anyone reading this, I assure you, this is NOT a pregnancy announcement.
-It’s just a thought of what the future might bring in the next five years.
+It’s just a thought of what the future might bring.

 Anything’s Possible, Right?

 I have a lot of fun things I’m looking forward to doing in the next five years.
-When I think about where I see myself, I get a little jolt of excitement and energy.
+When I think about where I see myself in 5 years, I get a little jolt of excitement and energy.
 Anything seems possible right now.

-But where do you see yourself in five years?
+But where do you see yourself in 5 years?
 Feel free to comment below.